-Derek Kealii Polischuk is associate professor of piano and director of piano pedagogy at the Michigan State University College of Music.
+Derek Kealii Polischuk is professor of piano and director of piano pedagogy at the Michigan State University College of Music.
 Originally from San Diego, Polischuk studied with Krzysztof Brzuza before attending the University of Southern California, where he received the Doctor of Music Arts degree in Piano Performance with distinction under the tutelage of Daniel Pollack.

 Polischuk’s 2013 solo piano recording “Terra Incognita” for the Blue Griffin label has received international critical acclaim.
 Colin Clark of Fanfare Magazine wrote, “The Schubert receives an excellent performance from Polischuk.
 Shadings are perfectly judged, and Schubert’s sense of timelessness is superbly judged, finding the pianist testing the boundaries of what constitutes too much without actually transgressing.
 The playful F-Minor offers pure joy.”
 Lawrence Consentino wrote, “Polischuk hits every chord with a sweet weight.
 Every now and then, a set of notes tumbles down like flecks of snow breezed from a crow’s nest, with no evident human touch.
 With a warm but not ingratiating touch, he lets the music resound as if it were coming from inside your mind… ‘Terra Incognita’ is a thought-provoking mix of sensual pleasure and deep reflection.”